If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 the victor.

-The two in-game images are clearly from very early in development from a near unrecognisable build of the game.
+The two in-game images are clearly from very early in development from a near unrecognisable build of the final 3D RTS iteration of the game.
 At this stage the view seems to be far more zoomed out than the final game, and the graphics have a different flat hand-drawn cartoon style rather than the darker pre-rendered style of the final game.
 It's remarkable that there don't seem to be any humanoid characters visible in either screenshot (and the scale means they would be tiny), suggesting that they might not exist and that the creatures might have been the sole interactive characters in this iteration of the game.
 Some buildings are recognisable as having similar designs to the final game ones, most notably what seem to be Proton Processors, a more traditional windmill design for the Rotators, and some kind of recycling building.
 There's no HUD visible in either of the screenshots.

 (Source: Clean ripped images - Mefistotelis)